MattisLind/SPACEWAR/README.md

 I thought it would be good to have a disk image with the SPACEWAR binary loaded.
 Using the xxdpdir utilities bye Dan North I added the binary to the image.
 The image with the SPACEWAR binary is provided as a TU58 disk image, dddp.dsk.
 The image has a XXDP+ system on it.

 The intention is that it should be possible to simply do a RUN SPCWAR.LDA from the XXDP+ prompt but it does not appear to work.
 It gets stuck inside the IOX-library waiting for something, at least when testing this in SIMH.
 But if I halt the SIMH simulator and do a RESET command followed by GO 1000, it is actually runs.
 So somehow the RESET command in SimH circumvents the problem.
 I have not figured out how to solve this.
-I was thing a RESET instructon could do the same thing.
+I was thinking that a RESET instructon could do the same thing.
 But haven't tried it yes.

 ## Running SPACE WAR